jgstew/jgstew.github.io/_posts/2018-10-30-BigFix-Settings-Optimizations.md

 - There are many default BigFix Settings that are sub-optimal for almost all use cases!
 - BigFix is very conservative about Defaults, and especially changing them once they have been established.

+## _BESClient_Resource_PowerSaveEnable

+### Default: Disabled (0)

+### Recommendation: Enabled (1)

+This setting should be enabled on all Laptops, VMs, Docker Containers, but probably also everything else.

+This setting tells the client to sleep (stop evaluating relevance) if things are not changing.

 ## Questions?

 ### forum.bigfix.com